 lowerBound - Optional input/output parameter: lower boundary of a distance between the two signatures that is a distance between mass centers.
 The lower boundary may not be calculated if the user-defined cost matrix is used, the total weights of point configurations are not equal, or if the signatures consist of weights only (the signature matrices have a single column).
-You must initialize \lowerBound .
-If the calculated distance between mass centers is greater or equal to \lowerBound (it means that the signatures are far enough), the function does not calculate EMD.
-In any case \lowerBound is set to the calculated distance between mass centers on return.
-Thus, if you want to calculate both distance between mass centers and EMD, \lowerBound should be set to 0.
+You must initialize lowerBound .
+If the calculated distance between mass centers is greater or equal to lowerBound (it means that the signatures are far enough), the function does not calculate EMD.
+In any case lowerBound is set to the calculated distance between mass centers and EMD, lowerBound should be set to 0.

-$\textbf{flow} - Resultant \ \text{size1} \times \text{size2}$ flow matrix: $\text{flow}{i,j}$ is a flow from i -th point of signature1 to j -th point of signature2 .
+flow - Resultant size1 \times size2 flow matrix: $flow{i,j}$ is a flow from i -th point of signature1 to j -th point of signature2.